gravitational/teleport-plugins/charts/access/jira/README.md

-# Teleport Access Request Email Plugin
+# Teleport Access Request Jira Plugin

-This chart sets up and configures a Deployment for the Access Request Email plugin.
+This chart sets up and configures a Deployment for the Access Request Jira plugin.

 ## Settings